 Attempts of preventing or decreasing episodic ETD or MEB have been attempted by altering the compression rate (time) and slope (linear versus non-linear) during hyperbaric chamber compression.
 In a quasi-experimental prospective trial presented at the Undersea and Hyperbaric Medical Society (UHMS) Annual Meeting in June 2017, Varughese and O’Neill demonstrated that a linear compression rate of 45 feet of seawater over 15 minutes in a multiplace chamber practically and statistically reduced the incidence of ETD and MEB when compared to 3 other rates of compression: 10 minutes linear, 10 minutes non-linear, and 15-minute non-linear rates.
 This is the only prospective clinical trial of its design for demonstrating a potential prevention strategy for decreasing the incidence of ETD and MEB.
 A regression analysis of this data is in progress to evaluate the potential confounding effects of ETD and MEB when evaluating compression rate and slope.
 Vahidova et al. performed a prospective clinical audit demonstrating that a slower compression rate yielded less ETD and MEB than standard rates of compression.
 Comparison of compression rates and slopes to reduce ETD and MEB remains an interesting and ongoing topic of clinical hyperbaric research.
-This topic remains the most common secondary effect of clinical hyperbaric oxygen therapy, diving and flying in a pressurized aircraft.
+This topic remains the most common secondary effect of clinical hyperbaric oxygen therapy, diving, and flying in a pressurized aircraft.

 There is a wide variation in diagnostic criteria for ETD.
 Pressure disequilibrium causes the primary symptoms in the affected ears.
 In dealing with cases caused by increasing ambient pressure, one needs to decide if the cause of the dysfunction is primary or secondary.
 Is the change in ambient pressure alone the cause of the dysfunction (primary ETD).
-On the other hand, does the patient have some concomitant secondary issue or medical condition resulting in the ETD and MEB (secondary ETD).
+On the other hand, does the patient have some concomitant secondary issue or a medical condition resulting in the ETD and MEB (secondary ETD).
 This is important regarding the approach to treating the patient’s pathology.

 Primary ETD may be treated via increased patient education, emphasizing equalization maneuvers, slowing compression rate, or using an ear pressure release device that continuously blows air into the ET via the nose (Politzer maneuver).
 These maneuvers have significantly proven successful in treating aerotitis/barotitis and decreasing the need for myringotomy in the pediatric population.
 In an ongoing study by the author, one such device is proving to be a positive tool for achieving compression in the dry hyperbaric environment and as a rescue method of equalization.
 At times, patients with primary ETD alone might require surgically placed myringotomy tubes to complete clinical hyperbaric treatment.

 Alternately, if the patient has a secondary cause of ETD, that specific etiology needs to be treated.
 For example, if the patient is suffering from a URI with nasal and pharyngeal congestion, we aim at treating the congestion and perhaps have the patient refrain from significant changes in ambient pressure until the congestion is resolved.
 Endotracheal intubation may also serve as an obstruction to auto inflation of the ET that may require surgical myringotomy.
 Radiation damage causing ETD due to fibrosis and scarring may require medical therapy or myringotomy tubes in those partaking in dry diving or hyperbaric pressurization as a patient or employee of a clinical hyperbaric center or commercial airline.
 Certain patients, divers, or hyperbaric employees may never be cleared to dive or undergo hyperbaric exposure with a non-remitting condition causing chronic ETD and MEB.
 It remains important to recognize that chronic otitis media is not the same as ETD, but rather a chronic infectious and/or inflammatory condition that is not specific to the ET and is characterized more an exudate than the transudate seen with ETD.
 The condition prevents auto inflation of the ET and middle ear space.
 It may also be associated with a middle ear exudative effusion.
+Hyperbaric nurses must educate patients, monitor for symptoms, and arrange urgent treatment.
 Causes of secondary ETD and the inability to equalize must be looked at independently and treated accordingly for successful compression in the hyperbaric environment.